burtscher/LC-framework/README.md

 The prototype of a GPU preprocessor encoder is:

-    static inline void d_PRE_f32(int& size, byte\*& data, const int paramc, const double paramv[]);
+    static inline void d_PRE_f32(long long& size, byte*& data, const int paramc, const double paramv[]);

 The prototype of a GPU preprocessor decoder is:

-    static inline void d_iPRE_f32(int& size, byte\*& data, const int paramc, const double paramv[]);
+    static inline void d_iPRE_f32(long long& size, byte*& data, const int paramc, const double paramv[]);

 The encoder and decoder functions transform *size* bytes in the *data* array and write the result either back to the *data* array or to a new array and then make *data* point to this new array (and deallocate the old *data* array).
-If the number of bytes changes, the *size* must be updated accordingly.
+If the number of bytes changes, *size* must be updated accordingly.
 The *data* array must start at an 8-byte aligned address.
 The *paramc* argument specifies the number of elements in the *paramv* array.
 The *paramv* array passes the command-line arguments provided to this preprocessor (e.g., the error bound, data set dimensionality, etc.).
 The two functions run on the host and must invoke appropriate kernels to perform the preprocessing.
 The kernels are allowed to allocate and use shared memory.
 Note that the *data* array is allocated on the GPU and cannot be directly accessed from the host code.

 Templates for implementing a new GPU preprocessor are available in the *preprocessors/preprocessor_template* subdirectory.